Statiglin, tablets 1,75mg 120 pcs

 – pregnancy and breastfeeding;

-– childhood under 18 years of age (efficacy and safety not studied);
+– children under 18 years of age (efficacy and safety have not been studied);

 – porphyria;

-Glibenclamide should be used with caution in febrile syndrome; thyroid disease (with decreased function); insufficiency of anterior pituitary or adrenal cortex function; glucose-6-dehydrogenase deficiency; chronic alcoholism, acute alcohol intoxication; conditions accompanied with food absorption disorders and risk of hypoglycemia (long-term fasting, insufficient intake of carbohydrates with food, excessive physical activity, diarrhea or vomiting); renal insufficiency of mild to moderate degree of severity (creatinine clearance ⥠30 ml/min); hepatic insufficiency of mild to moderate degree of severity; cerebral atherosclerosis; in elderly patients aged over 65 years due to risk of hypoglycemia.
+Glibenclamide should be used with caution in febrile syndrome; diseases of the thyroid gland (with decreased function); insufficiency of the function of the anterior pituitary gland or adrenal cortex; glucose-6-dehydrogenase deficiency; chronic alcoholism, acute alcohol intoxication; conditions accompanied by malabsorption of food and the risk of hypoglycemia (prolonged fasting, insufficient intake of carbohydrates from food, excessive exercise, diarrhea or vomiting); mild to moderate renal failure (creatinine clearance ≥ 30 ml/min); liver failure of mild to moderate severity; cerebral atherosclerosis; in elderly patients over 65 years of age due to the risk of hypoglycemia.

 Metabolic and nutritional disorders: often: hypoglycemia, weight gain.

-Visual organ disorders: very rare: visual impairment and accommodation disorders.
+Visual disorders: very rarely: visual impairment and accommodation disorders.

-Blood and lymphatic system disorders: rare: thrombocytopenia, thrombocytopenic purpura, leukocytopenia; very rare: leukopenia, agranulocytosis, erythropenia, hemolytic anemia or pancytopenia, aplastic anemia, bone marrow aplasia, eosinophilia and blood clotting disorders.
+Disorders of the blood and lymphatic system: rarely: thrombocytopenia, thrombocytopenic purpura, leukocytopenia; very rare: leukopenia, agranulocytosis, erythropenia, hemolytic anemia or pancytopenia, aplastic anemia, bone marrow aplasia, eosinophilia and bleeding disorders.

-Gastrointestinal disorders: infrequent: nausea, heartburn, anorexia, belching, vomiting, “metallic” taste in the mouth, a feeling of heaviness and overflow in the stomach, abdominal pain and diarrhea; rarely – pancreatitis.
+Gastrointestinal disorders: uncommon: nausea, heartburn, anorexia, belching, vomiting, metallic taste in the mouth, feeling of heaviness and fullness in the stomach, abdominal pain and diarrhea; rarely – pancreatitis.

-Liver and biliary tract disorders: very rarely: increased activity of “liver” enzymes (ACT, ALT), cholestasis, cholestatic hepatitis, granulomatous hepatitis and bilirubinemia.
-In individual cases, hepatitis, increased activity of “liver” enzymes and/or cholestasis and jaundice may lead to life-threatening liver failure, but may regress after discontinuation of glibenclamide.
+Disorders of the liver and biliary tract: very rarely: increased activity of liver enzymes (AST, ALT), cholestasis, cholestatic hepatitis, granulomatous hepatitis and bilirubinemia.
+In some cases, hepatitis, elevated liver enzymes and/or cholestasis and jaundice may lead to life-threatening liver failure, but may resolve after discontinuation of glibenclamide.

-Renal and urinary tract disorders: very rare: increased diuresis, transient proteinuria.
+Renal and urinary tract disorders: very rarely: increased diuresis, transient proteinuria.

-Skin and subcutaneous tissue disorders: rare: skin itching; urticaria; erythema nodosa; erythematous, maculopapular or bullous rash; psoriasis-like skin reactions.
+Disorders of the skin and subcutaneous tissues: rarely: skin itching; hives; erythema nodosum; erythematous, maculopapular or bullous rash; psoriasis-like skin reactions.

-Immune system disorders: very rare reactions in the form of urticaria may trigger severe states accompanied by shortness of breath and decrease in blood pressure up to the onset of life-threatening shock.
-There are individual cases of severe generalized allergic reactions with skin rash, joint pain, fever, protein in the urine and jaundice.
-If symptoms of urticaria occur, seek medical attention immediately.
+Immune system disorders: very rarely, reactions in the form of urticaria can initiate the development of severe conditions, accompanied by shortness of breath and a decrease in blood pressure until life-threatening shock occurs.
+Isolated cases of severe generalized allergic reactions with skin rash, joint pain, fever, protein in the urine and jaundice have been described.
+If symptoms of hives appear, you should consult a doctor immediately.
 Cross-allergy with other sulfonylurea derivatives and sulfonamides is possible.

-Other side effects observed in isolated cases include photosensitization; hyponatremia; late cutaneous porphyria; pellagro-like symptoms.
-It is possible to develop an acute reaction of intolerance to alcohol after its use, manifested by complications of the circulatory and respiratory organs (disulfiram-like reaction: vomiting, feeling of heat in the face and upper torso, tachycardia, dizziness, headache).
+Other side effects observed in isolated cases; include photosensitivity; hyponatremia; porphyria cutanea tarda; pellagra-like symptoms.
+It is possible to develop an acute reaction of alcohol intolerance after drinking it, which is expressed by complications from the circulatory and respiratory organs (disulfiram-like reaction: vomiting, feeling of heat in the face and upper body, tachycardia, dizziness, headache).

 Overdose

 In case of overdose, hypoglycemia may develop.
-This condition may be prolonged and contribute to the development of severe states up to comatose, life-threatening or lethal.
-In diabetic polyneuropathy or with concomitant treatment with sympatholytic drugs (see section “Interaction with other drugs”) the typical precursors of hypoglycemia may be mild or absent.
+This condition can be protracted and contribute to the development of severe conditions, including comatose, life-threatening or fatal.
+In diabetic polyneuropathy or with concomitant treatment with sympatholytic drugs (see section “Interaction with other drugs”), typical precursors of hypoglycemia may be mild or absent altogether.

-Symptoms of hypoglycemia: Severe feelings of hunger, sudden profuse sweating, palpitations, pallor and decreased skin temperature, oral mucous membrane paresthesias, trembling, general restlessness, headache, abnormal sleepiness, sleep disorders, feelings of fear, impaired movement coordination, temporary neurological disorders (such as visual and speech disorders, paresis and paralysis or altered sensation perception).
-With progression of hypoglycemia, loss of self-control and consciousness is possible, a predisposition to seizures develops.
+Symptoms of hypoglycemia: severe hunger, sudden profuse sweating, palpitations, pallor and decreased skin temperature, paresthesia of the oral mucosa, trembling, general anxiety, headache, pathological drowsiness, sleep disorders, feelings of fear, impaired coordination of movements, temporary neurological disorders (for example, visual and speech disorders, manifestations of paresis and paralysis, or altered perception of sensations).
+As hypoglycemia progresses, loss of self-control and consciousness is possible, and a predisposition to seizures develops.

-Treatment: In mild or moderate hypoglycemia it is necessary to take dextrose (glucose) or sugar solution.
+Treatment: For mild or moderate hypoglycemia, it is necessary to take dextrose (glucose) or a sugar solution orally.

 ---|---|